-Rapid Preparation of Low-Leukocyte and Leukocyte-Enriched Platelet-Rich Plasma with XCELL PRP Richard Rosenthal, MD, Medical Director-APEX Biologix, Murray, UT, USA; Aaron Calodney, MD, Baylor Scott & White, Tyler, TX, USA; George Chang Chien, MD, GCC Institute, Arcadia, CA, USA; Sudhir Diwan, MD, Manhattan Spine & Pain Medicine, Manhattan, NY, USA; Matthew Murphy, PhD, Murphy Technology Consulting, Austin, TX, USA

-Introduction to Platelet-rich Plasma Platelet-rich plasma (PRP) is an autologous blood product defined as a volume of plasma that has a supra-physiologic platelet count.
-These platelets contain over 30 biologicallyactive growth factors stored in alpha granules.
-Thus, increased platelet count is an ad hoc measurement of growth factor concentration, which can be utilized for many indications.
-Widespread use of PRP has been demonstrated to have efficacy to treat pathologic conditions involving orthopedic and spine pathology, as well as dermatologic conditions such as rhytids, commonly referred to as "wrinkles," and acne scarring.
+Rapid Preparation of Low-Leukocyte and Leukocyte-Enriched Platelet-Rich Plasma with XCELL PRP Richard Rosenthal, MD, Medical Director-APEX Biologix, Murray, UT, USA; Aaron Calodney, MD, Baylor Scott & White, Tyler, TX, USA; George Chang Chien, MD, GCC Institute, Arcadia, CA, USA; Sudhir Diwan, MD, Manhattan Spine & Pain Medicine, Manhattan, NY, USA; Matthew Murphy, PhD, Murphy Technology Consulting, Austin, TX, USA Introduction to Platelet-rich Plasma Platelet-rich plasma (PRP) is an autologous blood product defined as a volume of plasma that has a supra-physiologic platelet count.
+These platelets contain over 30 biologically-active growth factors stored in alpha granules.
+Thus, increased platelet count is an ad hoc measurement of growth factor concentration which can be utilized for many indications.
+Widespread use of PRP has been demonstrated to have efficacy to treat pathologic conditions involving orthopedic and spine pathology, as well as treat dermatologic conditions such as rhytids, commonly referred to as "wrinkles" and acne scarring.
 Outcomes from Regenerative Medicine (RM) treatment are multifactorial and depend upon patient selection, pre-/post-procedural protocols, and accurate deposition of product.
-One key factor in the success of these interventions is the ability to consistently and precisely separate the blood component fractions, including the platelet-poor plasma (PPP), the buffy coat (BC), and the red blood cells (RBC).
-Additionally, the ability to concentrate the platelets with or without the white blood cells (WBC) allows the user to fine-tune their sample for the unique needs of each individual patient and indication.
+One key factor in the success of these interventions is the ability to consistently and precisely separate the blood component fractions including the platelet-poor plasma (PPP), the Buffy Coat (BC), and the red blood cells (RBC).
+Additionally, ability to concentrate the platelets with or without the white blood cells (WBC) allows the user to fine-tune their sample for the unique needs of each individual patient, and indication.
 One method to separate the cell fractions is via centrifugation.
 Published concentration extraction for commercial PRP systems demonstrate a 3-9 fold increase in the concentration of platelets above baseline.
 Secondary mechanisms in many commercialized systems include gel separators that separate by density.
 A common drawback of these systems is their low capacity for blood draw volume.
-Concentration of platelets is simply not enough, for example, in cases where the initial volume is not large enough (e.g. systems that start with <10mL whole blood).
+Concentration of platelets is simply not enough, for example in cases where the initial volume is not large enough (e.g. systems that start with <10mL whole blood).
 The goal of this study was to evaluate the XCELL PRP platelet concentrating system (APEX Biologix, USA), a new device approved by the United States Food and Drug Administration (FDA) for point-of-care PRP separation.

-XCELL PRP Concentration Device after centrifuge separation of blood fraction Methods The XCELL PRP platelet concentration system is a proprietary product approved by the FDA for the point-of-care preparation of PRP (see BK180252/01).
+Methods The XCELL PRP platelet concentration system is a proprietary product approved by the FDA for the point-of-care preparation of PRP (see BK180252/01).
 This system utilizes a 60mL syringe to draw up a mixture of anti-coagulated blood (51mL blood combined with 9mL anticoagulant citrate dextrose solution (ACDA) (Image 1).
 It is transferred to the PRP concentration device and centrifuged at 3800 rpm (2300rcf) for 10 minutes to separate blood components that may be collected as separate fractions.
 This device can tailor PRP to Low-Leukocyte (LL-PRP) and Leukocyte-Enriched PRP (LE-PRP).
 To evaluate these claims, two PRP separation protocols were followed.
+Low-Leukocyte PRP Methods Eighty-three donor blood samples were centrifuged in a single-spin technique for 10 minutes at 3800 rpm (2300rcf).
+PPP was collected in a 60mL syringe using the proprietary XCELL Concentrating Device.
+Once this was completed, the blood products were separated into 3 general fractions: the PPP, the BC, and the RBCs.
+The XCELL Concentration Device was then placed into the APEX Biologix Benchtop Press (ABBP) (Image 2).